 - Stephen Crabb, the up-and-coming work and pensions secretary, has declared he will stand.
-So have John Baron and Liam Fox, both Euroskeptics.
+So have John Baron and Liam Fox, two Euroskeptics.

-- Boris Johnson, the former mayor of London, and Theresa May, the home secretary, are expected to enter the race later as frontrunners.
+- Boris Johnson and Theresa May are expected to enter the contest today.

 - Labour will probably have to call a leadership election of its own after Jeremy Corbyn lost the support of 172 out of 229 lawmakers in a confidence vote.